Mhithrandir/go-cms/README.md

 - views all template handled in "page" package

 ### simple explanation
-every url must be mapped in the route table, so every user has it's usertype, so you can set specific permission for specific type of user (you can create any different type of usertype).
-And every menu item in the same way must be setted for the specific usertype
+every url must be mapped in the route table. every user has it's usertype and the admin can set specific permission for specific type of user (you can create any different type of usertype).
+Every other struct that need it (Menu, Component, ...) must refer to a specific Route

 the database contains these tables:
 - menus contains all menu items
-- menupermission specific witch permission has a menu item (every item can have more than 1 permission)
 - routes contains all url handled by the website (*Attention routes can handled wildcards with "\*"*)
 - routespermission specific witch permission has a route item (every item can have more than 1 permission)
 - storedqueries the queryes used by the code
 - users contains all users registered in the website
 - usertypes contains all type of user
+- components contains all static components refered at a specific route

 ### menus
 - MenuName a field to group all menu items in a specific menu